-For our testing, the operating system is always installed to a Samsung 970 EVO NVMe based SSD.
-A second, identical drive is employed for testing RAID0 performance on motherboards that support this functionality natively, without PCIe adapter kits.
-In cases where this is necessary, an alternative is used as the OS drive.
-It is either an Intel SSD 750 via U.2 to PCIe adapter or a SATA based Samsung 840 Pro.
+For our testing, the operating system is always installed to a Samsung 970 EVO NVMe Plus 250GB SSD, or a Corsair MP600 2TB on systems supporting PCIe 4.0.
+A second, identical drive is employed for testing RAID0 performance on motherboards that support this functionality where possible.

 NVMe Drive Testing

 Here we see results that are consistent with those we’ve seen from this same drive on other Z490 motherboards.
 This is a good thing as it indicates no issues or oddities with the motherboard.
 As you can see, we see results around 3,000MB/s in the read tests and just over 4,000MB/s in the write tests.

 LAN Speed Test software was used with the Windows Task Manager to determine the performance levels of the onboard network interface.
 LAN Speed Test was used to measure bandwidth and transfer speeds, while Windows Task Manager monitored CPU utilization on the test system.
 For the testing, an 800MB file test was used with the default packet configuration for the application.